List of Sporting Kansas City seasons

 Since its foundation in 1996, the American soccer club Sporting Kansas City has played in Major League Soccer.
 The team has won the MLS Cup twice, and the U.S. Open Cup four times.
-The following list is inclusive of all competitive competitions that the club has partaken in.
+The following list is inclusive of all competitive competitions that the club has participated in.

+Peter Vermes was the team's coach from 2009 to 2025, a 15-year tenure that was the longest in MLS history and included an MLS Cup title in 2013.